martbhell/martbhell.github.io/posts/2012/05/red-hat-certification-rhce-network-services-httpd.md

 - ssh
 - ntp

-## httpd:
+## httpd

 - Install the packages needed to provide the service.
   - yum install httpd
 - Configure SELinux to support the service.
   - supports by default, if changing documentroot/defaultroot use:
   - chkcon -R --reference /var/www/html /var/newhtmldir
 - Configure the service to start when the system is booted.
   - chkconfig httpd on
 - Configure the service for basic operation.
   - rpm -qc httpd (find config file)
 - Configure host-based and user-based security for the service
   - host-based -> iptables
   - user-based -> htpasswd for httpd

 ### htpasswd